tormozz48/bookomol/promts/initial.md

 3. Setup typescript configuration with recommended settings
 4. Setup eslint configuration with recommended settings
 5. Setup prettier configuration with recommended settings
-6. Setup vite build and recommended vite ecosystem for local development and testing
+6. Setup sst framework with whole stack and components for AWS organization and deploying of AWS stack [sst](https://sst.dev)

-### CI and CD

-1. Setup docker and docker-compose for local development
-2. Setup GitHub Actions for CI/CD pipeline
-3. Setup AWS Lambda for deployment
-4. Setup AWS S3 for storage

-I want to have some simple infrastructure-as-code setup for this project.
-Think about using pulumi or terraform for this.

 ### Development

-1. Use telegraf as telegram bot framework
+1. Use grammY as telegram bot framework
-2. Use aws-sdk for aws services integration
+2. Use vite for typescript build
-3. Use vite for build
+3. Use pino for logging
-4. Use sequelize for database integration
+4. Use sst framework for AWS organization and deploying of AWS stack [sst](https://sst.dev)
-5. Use sequelize-cli for database migrations
-6. Use sequelize-typescript for typescript integration
-7. Use zod for data validation
-8. Use dotenv for environment variables
-9. Use pino for logging

-Meta information about books should be stored in SQL database Original pdf book should be stored in AWS S3
+Meta information about books can be stored in DynamoDB database Original pdf book should be stored in AWS S3
 Condensed pdf book should be stored in AWS S3

-On this stage it is not required to implement any kind of file processing.
+On this stage it is not required to implement any kind of book condensing.
+Let's left some stub function for condensing.
 We can simply create condensed pdf book as copy of original pdf book.